 Audit and Assurance

 Auditing is not just about numbers; but much more than that.
 The auditing arena is undergoing a rapid transformation with various changes in regulations and technologies.
-Auditors in Dubai play a constructive role in society by delivering added value to clients and critical insights to enhance the performance of the company.
-Businesses need auditors who understand their industry, geography, political and economic policy challenges, their long-term strategy, including any risks that need to be assessed and managed.
-They need advisors who can use this crucial information into the audit process in the most accurate manner.
+Auditors in Dubai play a constructive role in society by delivering added value to clients and critical insights to enhance the Company’s performance.
+Businesses need auditors who understand their industry, geography, political and economic policy challenges, long-term strategy, and any risks that need to be assessed and managed.
+They need advisors who can use this crucial information in the audit process most accurately and effectively.

-Our approach assimilates rigorous standards of professional independence and objectivity, with a methodology that emphasizes on crucial risk areas and co-ordinates together our technical skill with detailed knowledge of your organization and the industry.
-With a focus that is specific to each business and industry, audit procedures are tailored to the operations and reporting requirements of clients.
+Our approach assimilates rigorous standards of professional independence and objectivity with a methodology that emphasizes crucial risk areas and coordinates our technical skills with detailed knowledge of your organization and the industry.
+Audit procedures are tailored to clients’ operations and reporting requirements with a specific focus on each business and industry.
 The experience of the audit team, covering many industries and service sectors, enables us to focus on critical areas of risk, adequacy of internal controls, and potential areas of fraud.

-HLB HAMT is conscious of the need of its clients for high-level technical and quality of service.
-Our service is focusing to attention on the clients’ risk elements and time and schedules, whether the client is publicly listed, is a privately held company, a not-for-profit entity, a government department or a single man company.
+HLB HAMT is conscious of the need of its clients for high-level technical and quality service.
+Our service focuses on the clients risk elements and time and schedules, whether the client is publicly listed, is a privately held company, a not-for-profit entity, a government department or a single-man company.